- 1 Bedrooms

 Summary:

 This Condo is located on the 9th floor of the Resort.
 Sit out on your balcony and savor the northern vistas of the ocean.
-Ideal for watching the pretty sunsets each evening.
+Ideal for watching the striking sunsets each evening.

 The Space: